-Following the dedication to ‘Jean Sheers’, Owen Sheers’ grandmother, the first stanza centres the scene on a hospital room.
+Following the dedication to ‘Jean Sheers’, Owen Sheers’ grandmother, the first stanza centers the scene in a hospital room.
 Sheers is spending a few moments with his grandmother after she has rejected medical intervention.
-Her death is eminent, and Sheers acknowledges this.
-The ‘instruments’, ‘to measure, record and monitor’ create a sterile scene, the tone uncomfortable.
+Her death is imminent, and Sheers acknowledges this.
+The ‘instruments’, ‘to measure, record, and monitor’ create a sterile scene, the tone uncomfortable.

-Sheers points to another theme within this stanza, focusing on the connection of man and nature.
-Indeed, the link between the woman’s ‘breath’ and the ‘wind’ symbolises this connection.
+Sheers points to another theme within this stanza, focusing on the connection between man and nature.
+Indeed, the link between the woman’s ‘breath’ and the ‘wind’ symbolizes this connection.
 Stemming from his Welsh identity, Sheers elevates this faucet of identity, implanting it as much in his family as in himself.

 The pairing of Sheers’ ‘I needed’ and the reciprocal ‘you gave’ links the two figures.
 The intricate use of pronouns reflects their connection, harmonically balancing each other.
 Sheers elevates the connection between himself and the dying woman, focusing on this intimate moment in which he ‘kiss[es]’ her head.
 Sheers uses this moment as a form of poetic climax, elevating their physical contact.

 The frail nature of the woman is again suggested by the ‘paper temple’.
 Her skin has become so delicate it is presented as ‘paper’, feeble and thin.
 Her final moments are incredibly soft, her very being taking a certain degree of fragility.